symfony-cmf/symfony-cmf-docs/tutorials/creating_cms_using_cmf_and_sonata.rst

 .. caution::

-    Don't forget to create a security.yml after adding the SecurityBundle or you will get an
+    Don't forget to add a configuration for the SecurityBundle or you will get an

     ``The function "is_granted" does not exist in SonataAdminBundle``